 Most PC users are looking for ways to enhance their computer privacy.
-Using dynamic IP addresses and private DNS servers are a great way to do that.
+Dynamic IP addresses and private DNS servers are a great way to do that.
 But some PC users, for one reason or the other cannot change the Static IP address & DNS server on their Windows 11/10 device.
-In this post, we will outline a couple of ways that affected users can try to resolve this issue.
+In this post, we will outline a couple of ways affected users can resolve this issue.

-Cannot change Static IP address & DNS server
+Cannot change Static IP address or DNS server

-Many privacy-concerned users understand why it’s critical to change their IP address and DNS servers on Windows 11/10 operating systems.
+Many privacy-concerned users understand why changing their IP address and DNS servers on Windows 11/10 operating systems is critical.
 It’s problematic when that’s not possible.

 - Reset your IP address using CMD